TechLeo-Libraries/BuildML/README.md

 ## Contributors
-We'd like to express our gratitude to the following contributors that have influenced and supported BuildML:
+We'd like to express our gratitude to the following contributors who have influenced and supported BuildML:

 - [Onyiriuba Leonard](https://www.linkedin.com/in/chukwubuikem-leonard-onyiriuba/): for overseeing the entire project development lifecycle.
 - Role: Project Lead and Maintainer.